Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Introduction

 \subsection{Related Studies}

-In the field of systems and control, MOR methods can be roughly categorized into three main categories.
-Energy-based approaches, including balanced truncation~\cite{moore1981principal, enns1984model, benner2011lyapunov, prajna2005model, sandberg2010extension, besselink2014model, borja2021extended, gugercin2004survey} and Hankel-norm methods~\cite{glover1984all, safonov1990optimal, kawano2016model}, lie within the first category.
-The general idea behind these methods is to reduce the system's dimension by truncating state variables that either have no impact on the system's input--output behavior or whose influence is negligible.
+In the field of systems and control, MOR methods can be roughly categorized into three main categories: \emph{(i)} energy-based approaches, \emph{(ii)} Krylov methods, and \emph{(iii)} SF-based methodologies.
+The general idea behind energy-based approaches, including balanced truncation~\cite{moore1981principal, enns1984model, benner2011lyapunov, prajna2005model, sandberg2010extension, besselink2014model, borja2021extended, gugercin2004survey} and Hankel-norm methods~\cite{glover1984all, safonov1990optimal, kawano2016model}, is to reduce the system's dimensions by truncating the state variables that either have no impact on the system's input--output behavior or whose influence is negligible.
 As a result, the error between the input--output behavior of the original system and that of the ROM remains small.
 Krylov methods, which depend on interpolation and/or the regulations of moment matching, reside in the second category~\cite{feldmann1995efficient, grimme1997krylov, gallivan2004sylvester, gallivan2004model, astolfi2007new, astolfi2010model, simard2023moment, shakib2023time, moreschini2024closed, doebeli2024polynomial}.
-These methods aim to construct ROMs that approximate the system's input--output behavior with a desired level of accuracy by matching a finite number of moments—typically derived from the system's response—around selected expansion points.
+These methods aim to construct ROMs that approximate the system's input--output behavior with a desired level of accuracy by matching a finite number of moments, typically derived from the system's response, around selected expansion points.
 This ensures accurate approximation in specific regions of interest (\emph{e.g.,} near an operating point).
 Finally, the third category, to which this paper belongs, centers around generating ROMs by leveraging SFs to establish a similarity relation between the original high-dimensional systems and their corresponding ROMs~\cite{girard2009hierarchical,zamani2017compositional, lavaei2017compositional, arcak2016networks, lavaei2020compositional, zhong2023automata, lavaei2019compositional}.
 It is worth noting that MOR techniques have also been adopted for interconnected networks in the literature~\cite{ishizaki2014dissipativity, besselink2015clustering, ishizaki2013structured, besselink2014model1}.
-All the above-mentioned studies have been conducted under the common assumption of the availability of the \emph{exact} mathematical model of the system, which is often not the case in practical scenarios.